bencmorrison/Global/README.md

 If you would like to contribute to this at all that is awesome.
 Though I do reserve the right to say no to changes.

 Please feel free to file issues as well.

-## Notes

-- There is some testing around the macro and global in general.
-I hope to more in the future.